bretcope/bret.codes/about/index.md

     <img src="/images/so-icon.png" style="width:110px; height:110px;">
   </div>
   <div class="section-text">
-    <h2>I work at <a href="http://stackexchange.com">Stack Exchange</a> / <a href="http://stackoverflow.com">Stack Overflow</a></h2>
+    <h2>I work at Stack Overflow</h2>
     <p>
       You know, the site where you get all your programming questions answered (<a href="http://stackoverflow.com">stackoverflow.com</a>).
-I'm the team-lead/developer on our Ad Server team.
+I'm a developer and team-lead on our Ad Server team.
 If for some reason this blog makes me sound like an interesting person to work with, <a href="http://careers.stackoverflow.com/jobs/62162/ad-server-technology-developer-stack-exchange">we're hiring for my team</a>, and we'd love you to apply!
     </p>
   </div>
 </div>